CCI-MOC/moc-public/README.md

   * introducing a "simple" mode for Horizon to support easy deployment and management of VMs
-* Openstack core: Adding the capability to handle multiple providers of individual services (like compute, object storage, etc)
+* Openstack core: Adding the capability to handle multiple providers of individual services (like compute, object storage, etc).

 ## Documentation